pH0enix46/pH0enix46/README.md

 ✅ I believe in clean, efficient code.
 I have a good understanding of (HTML, CSS(SASS), and JavaScript).

 ✅ Thanks to my teacher [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/) who taught me all the skills I mentioned.
 And also thanks, [Udemy](https://www.udemy.com/).
 Also thanks to my beautiful Family.<br/>
 ✅ I’m always on the lookout to connect with like-minded individuals and teams where I can contribute, learn, and grow.
-Feel free to hit me up for interesting projects, collaboration, or just a chat about the latest in web development.
 I want to develop my skills with you guys.
 <hr/>

 <div align="left">